 - Tim Gabbett Load Management: Train Harder and Smarter

 - Intramuscular Stimulation (IMS)

 - Manual Therapy Level 3 Upper and Lower

 - Kinesiotape Levels 1 and 2

 - First Aid Sports Responder

 Since graduating as a Physiotherapist, he has worked in private practice settings on Vancouver Island and in Australia.
 Rich provides outstanding rehabilitation to orthopedic and sports medicine patients of all ages.

 Rich Huggins is very active in the sports community and has worked with the Cowichan Valley Capitals Junior A Hockey Club, Nanaimo Senior Pirates Baseball Club, UBC Thunderbirds Men’s Ice Hockey Club, Cowichan Wrestling Club, Cowichan Piggies Rugby Club and the Canadian Alpine Ski Team.
 While he was a student he volunteered with Dr. Magee’s Student Physiotherapy Clinic at U of A that treated many professional hockey players.
-Rich was also part of the medical teams for the BC Summer Games in 2010 and 2014 and BC Summer Disability Games in 2004.
+Rich was also part of the medical teams for the BC Summer Games in 2010, 2014, 2016, 2018 and BC Summer Disability Games in 2004.